-BIOL 2101 - Anatomy & Physiology Laboratory I
+BIOL 2101 - Anatomy & Physiology Lab I

 The lab provides a hands-on learning experience for exploration of human system components and basic physiology.
-Systems to be studied include integumentary, skeletal, muscular, nervous, and special senses hands-on learning experience for exploration of human system components and basic physiology.
-Systems to be studied include integumentary, skeletal, muscular, nervous, and special senses
+Systems to be studied include integumentary, skeletal, muscular, nervous, and special senses.

-BIOL 2301 - Anatomy and Physiology I (Lecture)
+BIOL 2301 - Anatomy and Physiology I (lecture)